Helen Butterworth, Global Project Associate

 Helen Butterworth is an organiser, researcher and administrator with over a decade of experience in a wide variety of sectors.
 She brings experience from the cultural and creative industries, publishing, academia and the not for profit sector.

-Naureen began her career at Google in business development and strategic partnerships before joining the New Cities Foundation as its director of research.
-She has a unique mix of experience in big picture strategy and detailed implementation.
-At More in Common, Naureen oversees Board relations, setting up and implementing HR policies, donor reporting, and risk management.
+Naureen began her career at Google in business development and strategic partnerships before joining the New Cities Foundation as its Director of Research.
+At More in Common, Naureen is driving the organization's efforts to become a world-class learning organization.
+She is also in charge of More in Common's team development and culture.

-François-Xavier contributes to More In Common France as Strategy Director.
-He was Head of Policy Studies at the French Socialist Party until September 2017, responsible for designing a new political narrative for the next left in France.
-Previously he served as a speechwriter and political advisor for the French Minister of Culture and the President of Ile-de-France (Paris) Region.
+François-Xavier was previously Head of Policy Studies at the French Socialist Party until September 2017, responsible for designing a new political narrative for the left wing in France.
+Previously, he served as a speechwriter and political advisor for the French Minister of Culture and the President of Ile-de-France (Paris) Region.

-Rukmini Giridharadas, Senior Strategist, More in Common USA
+Jérémie Gagné, Senior Associate, More in Common Germany

 Laura-Kristine Krause, Director, More in Common Germany

-Mathieu is a co-founder and CEO of More in Common.
-Previously, he was a co-founder of Make.org, a European civic tech company and the Executive Director of the New Cities Foundation, a think tank on the future of cities.
-He served as a Political Officer in the UN Department of Peacekeeping for five years, in Afghanistan, Lebanon and New York.
-Mathieu is a board member of Impulsion 75, a non-profit that helps school dropouts from the Paris banlieues, of Le Mouvement, (part of the Open Network) and of the Accélérateur de la Mobilisation.
+Prior to helping launch More in Common, Mathieu was a co-founder of Make.org, one of the largest new civic tech companies in Europe and the Executive Director of New Cities, a think tank he helped launch on the future of global cities.
+Mathieu served as a Political Officer in the UN Department of Peacekeeping Operations for five years based in Southern Afghanistan, Lebanon and at the UN Security Council in New York.
+He also worked in the area of governance at the World Bank and has advised a number of political campaigns in France and the US.
 Mathieu is a dual US-French citizen and lives in Paris with his family.

-Binita is a communications, media and political consultant, working primarily on the More in Common Great Get Together Connections events.
+Binita is a communications, media and political professional.
 Outside of work, Binita is a Conservative party campaigner, political commentator and Director of Modern Britain, a think tank that aims to develop and promote ideas and policies that will improve the lives of Britain’s Black and Minority Ethnic communities.
 Binita holds a degree in Philosophy, Politics and Economics from the University of Warwick.